-Tom Richeson is an Associate Professor of Music and jazz studies coordinator at the University of Arkansas at Little Rock, where he has taught more than twenty courses (currently Improvisation, History of Jazz, History of Rock, and Introduction to Music).
+Tom Richeson is an Associate Professor of Music and Jazz Studies Coordinator at the University of Arkansas at Little Rock, where he has taught more than twenty courses (currently Improvisation, History of Jazz, History of Rock, and Introduction to Music).
 He has two degrees from the University of Tennessee, where he studied with Jerry Coker and Bill Scarlett.
-He’s performed throughout North America, Western Europe, the Caribbean, and in the Middle East and Mexico.
-As a trumpeter he toured with many pop stars, most notably, The Jacksons, Diana Ross, Lou Rawls, The O’Jays.
-He has also performed with Pharoah Sanders, Stan Samole, Frank Sinatra, Charles Thomas, Art Porter Sr. and Jr., and the Tommy Dorsey Orchestra.
+He’s performed extensively worldwide.
+As a trumpeter he toured with many pop stars, most notably, The Jacksons, Diana Ross, Lou Rawls, and The O’Jays.
+He has also performed with jazz artists Pharoah Sanders, Stan Samole, Frank Sinatra, Charles Thomas, Art Porter Sr. and Jr., and the Tommy Dorsey Orchestra.
 He’s also played in the Knoxville and Arkansas Symphony Orchestras.
 In 1969, while a senior in high school, he was the first guest student instrumentalist to ever appear with one of the established Air Force instrumental solo groups when he was featured with the United States Air Force Band in Washington, D.C.
 He is a member of the Arkansas Jazz Hall of Fame, and was awarded a National Endowment for the Arts Jazz Fellowship in 1986.
 In the 1980s he founded, directed, and produced two albums for The Little Rock Jazz Machine, a jazz big band.
-He also plays a MIDI (musical instrument digital interface) wind controller, playing in jazz–fusion and contemporary worship bands with Proclaim!
-International and Worshiplanet.
-His recordings include Goose Bumps (1991) and A Tribute to Jerry Coker (2005).
+He also plays a MIDI (musical instrument digital interface) wind controller, playing in jazz–fusion bands with Proclaim!
+International.
+His recordings include Goose Bumps (1991) and A Tribute to Jerry Coker (2005) and Jazz Tracks (2014).

 Tom Richeson’s Courses